JHU-PL-Lab/www-fpse/lecture/lists.md

 let compose g f x =  x |> f |> g;; (* This is the readability winner: feed x into f and f's result into g *)
 ```

-* We can express the Zip/unzip composition explicitly with `compose`:
+* We can express the Zip/unzip composition with `compose`:

 ```ocaml
 # (compose zip_pair List.unzip) [(1, 3); (2, 4)];;